 Lindsay Cowee is the director of utilization management and pharmacy at Colorado Access.
 She spends most of her time outside of work with her husband and two little minions, ages 5 and 2.
 Any leftover time is spent cooking, traveling, or cheering on the St. Louis Cardinals or Mizzou Tigers (yes, even during the rough seasons).

-Emily DeFrancia is a supervisor of care management at Colorado Access.
+Emily DeFrancia is a manager of care management at Colorado Access.
 She has worked in the mental health field since 2013 as a youth counselor, therapist, and program specialist.
-Emily’s mission is to create positive change in behavioral health care and support Colorado Access staff and members reach their goals.
+Emily’s mission is to create positive change in behavioral health care and support Colorado Access staff and members to reach their goals.
 She is from Colorado and loves spending time outside with her two dogs, riding her horse, and shredding the ski slopes with her family.

 Dr. Evelyn DeLaCruz-Jiron is a licensed marriage and family therapist and a licensed addictions counselor.
 Evelyn holds a doctorate in education, with a strong emphasis on organizational psychology.
 She has worked in a variety of clinical settings including crisis intervention, trauma hospitals, intensive outpatient and private practice.
 Evelyn is a telebehavioral health clinician with AccessCare Services, the telehealth subsidiary of Colorado Access, and is able to provide short-term counseling and complex care management to patients.
 She specializes in psychotherapy for children, adolescents, families and couples and is certified in experiential, CBT, ACT and DBT interventions.

 Danielle DeUrso Viglucci is a senior marketing coordinator at Colorado Access.
 She grew up an hour north of New York City and moved to Colorado in 2018 with her now-husband.
 In her free time, Danielle enjoys reading as many books as possible, going to concerts and hockey games, and exploring new hiking trails.

 Stephanie Glover is the senior policy analyst for Colorado Access.
 She spent nearly a decade in Washington, DC working on federal health policy.
 She happily moved to Colorado in early 2019.
 Stephanie, her husband, and her hound dog, Remy, are thrilled to be living in such a beautiful state.
 In her free time, Stephanie enjoys cooking, reading, hiking, and taking her dog to the park.